enoki5708/Chrome-Dino/README.md

 ## Design Aspects
 The game is simple, but has complicated code, as it has many stages of difficulty.
-It contains increasing difficulty accompaniment by various sprites, background aspects, and other environmental modifiers, all while still being possible to play.
+It contains increasing difficulty accompanied by various sprites, background aspects, and other environmental modifiers, all while still being possible to play.
 Enjoy!

 ## How to play